Volume 4 - You've Got a Friend In Me - The Life and Adventures of Sir Edelbert Spore

 Edelbert, for his part, gave a friendly wave.
 Inside he was deeply apprehensive.
 As hard as he tried, meeting new units almost always went poorly.

-The visitors had paused for a moment longer and then began to descend in wide slow spiral.
+The visitors had paused for a moment longer and then began to descend a wide slow spiral.
 In time, the flier came to circle just out of arms reach for the massive Granite Guardian stacked with Edelbert.

 Like a locust or grasshopper, the insect had six legs and a long body.
 It buzzed too fast to count exactly how many chitinous wings there actually were.
 The giant white eyes and wound red color gave the mount an intimidating feeling.
 Oddest of all was the long tail with a broad flat paddle at the end, like a blunt scorpion tail.